Gustavo Gómez: Lanús

 Gómez is considered one of the most promising defenders of Paraguay, who began his playing career at Libertad.
 In the summer of 2014, Gómez left Libertad to play for Argentine Primera División side Lanús.
 Gustavo Gomez's Lanus conceded a mere 10 goals in 17 games en route to securing 2016 Argentine Primera Division title.

 AC Milan

 On 5 August 2016, Gómez completed a move to AC Milan for a fee reported to be in the region of €8.5 million, signing a 5-year contract.
 He is the first ever Paraguayan footballer to play for Milan.
 After joining the club he chose number 15, in tribute of his former Lanús teammate, Diego Barisone who died in a car accident.

 On 27 August 2016, he made his full debut for Milan in Serie A against Napoli, where Napoli beat Milan 4–2.

 Palmeiras

-On 2 August 2018, Gómez was announced for Palmeiras on a one year loan deal.
-Being considered by supporters as one of the best centerbacks of Palmeiras history, he helped the team win one Campeonato Brasileiro in 2018, two Copa Libertadores in 2020 and 2021, and the Copa do Brasil also in 2020.
+On 2 August 2018, Gómez was announced for Palmeiras on a one-year loan deal.
+Being considered by supporters as one of the best centerbacks of Palmeiras' history, he helped the team achieve three Brasileirão titles in 2018, 2022, and 2023, two Copa Libertadores trophies in 2020 and 2021, four Campeonato Paulista victories in 2020, 2022, 2023 and 2024 one Recopa Sudamericana in 2022, one Copa do Brasil in 2020 and one Supercopa do Brasil in 2023.

+In June 2024, Gómez reached the mark of 37 goals scored with the alviverde shirt, with this, he became the defender with the most goals in the history of Palmeiras, surpassing Luís Pereira.